Altinn/altinn-studio-docs/content/events/api/_index.en.md

 ## Authentication & Authorization
 ### Altinn token
-This API is secured using OAuth2 and all requests must include a valid Altinn token either in the Authorization header or in the _AltinnStudioRuntime_ cookie.
+The Events API is secured using OAuth2 and all requests must include a valid Altinn token either in the Authorization header or in the _AltinnStudioRuntime_ cookie.